arend-lang/site/src/documentation/tutorial/PartI/case.md

 Actually, every usage of case expression can be replaced in this way with an invocation of a helper function.
 It is just sometimes more convenient to use short case expressions instead of introducing countless amount of helpers.

+**Exercise 1:** Implement any sorting algorithm using \case for pattern matching on the result of comparison of elements of a list.
+{: .notice--info}

 # Remark on \elim vs \case